 I'm not here making a moral judgement about fictional depictions of the criminal justice system.
-I'm inviting you to consider, as you have no doubt considered yourselves on many occasions, the basis upon which most people obtain their information about how the court system works.
-And the consequences that has for how people think about, and speak about, courts and the judiciary.
+I'm inviting you to consider, as you have no doubt considered yourselves on many occasions, the basis upon which obtain most people their information about how the court works. the system And consequences that has for how people think about, and speak about, courts and the judiciary.